 But … leave a comment and I’ll update this list in a week or so.
 I could name many more.

-Lastly, a big THANKS and HAPPY NEW YEAR to everyone who emailed of messaged me with links in 2013. 🙂
+Lastly, a big THANKS and HAPPY NEW YEAR to all the individuals who emailed or messaged me with links in 2014. 🙂